Andrew Palmer joined Canterbury Christ Church in 1996 as a lecturer in modern and contemporary literature.

 Teaching and subject expertise

-Dr Palmer’s research and teaching are focused on modernism, the literature of war from 1914, working class literature and music, and the representation of politics in fiction.
+Dr Palmer’s research and teaching are focused on Twentieth Century literature of war, modernism, and the politics of/in fiction.
 He welcomes enquiries from prospective MPhil and PhD students in these areas.

 Some of his cornerstone texts over the years have been: the collected poems of Isaac Rosenberg and Wilfred Owen, Virginia Woolf’s Mrs Dalloway, Katherine Mansfield’s The Garden Party and Other Stories, Aldous Huxley’s Eyeless in Gaza, David Jones’s In Parenthesis, Jean Rhys’s Good Morning Midnight, Keith Douglas's Complete Poems, George Orwell’s Nineteen Eighty-four, Sylvia Plath’s The Colossus, Alan Sillitoe’s Saturday Night and Sunday Morning, Christopher Isherwood's A Single Man, Seamus Heaney’s Field Work, Tony Harrison’s The School of Eloquence, Art Spiegelman’s Maus: A Survivor’s Tale and Thom Gunn’s The Man With Night Sweats.